CaptainDrak/FarSeer/README.md

 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;`riolookups` looks up raiderio information
 ## Contributing
 Pull requests are welcome.
 Make them against development.
-If you have a feature you'd like to add, please feel free to do so.
+If you have a feature you'd like to see added, please feel free to make a request or create it yourself!